 Turning the roleplaying you do subconsciously into a deliberate act makes all the difference.
 Games give us open worlds and branching stories and allow for alternate playstyles, and when you fully inhabit a role those things stop seeming like items on a checklist.
 They become tools for expressing yourself.

 It’s easy to fall into a trap of putting yourself into a straitjacket with that initial choice.
 Plenty of people decide at the start of Mass Effect whether they’re going to play as a Paragon or a Renegade and then simply click on the appropriately colored options in every conversation and moral test across the entire trilogy, turning tests of character into tests of whether you can tell red from blue.
-It’s far more satisfying to weigh the options and consider what your version of Commander Shepherd would do, case by case, and as soon as you do that, you’re roleplaying.
-Maybe your Shepherd is a stickler for doing things by the book but there’s no way she’s going to pass up the opportunity to headbutt that Krogan.
+It’s more satisfying to weigh the options and consider what your version of Commander Shephard would do, case by case, and as soon as you do that, you’re roleplaying.
+Maybe your Shephard is a stickler for doing things by the book, but there’s no way she’s going to pass up the opportunity to headbutt that krogan.